SIGMazer/brainrot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have documented my changes in the code or documentation
 - [ ] I have added tests that prove my changes work (if applicable)
+- [ ] I have run the unit tests locally
+- [ ] I have run the valgrind memory tests locally
 - [ ] All new and existing tests pass